BICULTURAL MUSIC SAMURAI

 --Pete Morris (Metro DaVinci Watercolors)

-Goh’s audience recognizes various reflections of cultural emotions while listening to and experiencing his videos, his recordings, and his live performances.
+Goh’s audience recognizes various reflections of cultural emotions while listening to and experiencing his videos, his recordings, and especially by experiencing him live.
 People have identified his music with concepts such as acoustic, rock, jazz, dance music, sit-down music, tap-slap, Brazilian bossa nova, Spanish flamenco, hip-hop beats, Latin grooves, Balkan rhythms, Electronica-sound-effects, prog-rock, metal, experimental, classical, and the Japanese 'yamato soul' (大和魂).
 To simplify, call it acoustic rock jazz.
-Goh continues his journey to move towards his uniquely own heart, sound, and soul.
+Goh continues his journey to move towards his own heart, sound, and soul.

 "Stay true to yourself."